ruby/stringio/doc/stringio/stringio.md

 - #each_byte: reads each remaining byte, passing it to the block.
 - #each_char: reads each remaining character, passing it to the block.
 - #each_codepoint: reads each remaining codepoint, passing it to the block.
-- #each_line: reads each remaining line, passing it to the block
+- #each_line: reads all or part of each remaining line, passing the read string to the block

 This instance method is useful in a multi-threaded application:

-- #pread.
+- #pread: reads and returns all or part of the stream.

 ### Writing

 You can write to the stream, advancing the position, using these instance methods:

-- #putc: writes the given character.
+- #putc(character): writes a given character.
-- #write: writes the given strings.
+- #write(*objects): writes the given objects as strings.
-- [Kernel#puts][kernel#puts]: writes given objects, each followed by newline.
+- [Kernel#puts][kernel#puts](*objects): writes given objects as strings, each followed by newline.

 You can "unshift" to the stream using these instance methods;
 each writes at the current position, without advancing the position, so that the written data is next to be read.

-- #ungetbyte: unshifts the given byte.
+- #ungetbyte(byte): unshifts the given byte.
-- #ungetc.: unshifts the given character.
+- #ungetc(character): unshifts the given character.

-This instance method truncates the stream to the given size:
+One more writing method:

-- #truncate.
+- #truncate(size): truncates the stream's string to the given size.

 ## Line \IO